ej-1/programmes_challenge/README.md

 -   switch to useing BEM.
 Use SASS.

 -   Fix this bug.
 The JSON output is different sometimes for images.
 Sometimes it is programme['programme']['image']['pid'] and sometimes it is programme['programme']['pid'].
-I added a if statement as temporary fix, just prevent things from crashing.
-The better solution is to conform the JSON before so it all programme objects are uniform.
-There might be other bugs cause for other attributes as well.
+I added an if statement as a temporary fix, just to prevent things from crashing.
+The better solution is to conform the JSON before so all programme objects are uniform.
+There might be other bugs caused by querying other attributes as well.

 ```
     <div class="programme-img-container">